nipy/mindboggle/README.rst

 ------------------------------------------------------------------------------
 _`Mindboggle output`
 ------------------------------------------------------------------------------
-Example output data is in the ``mindboggled/`` directory in the example data used in the `Preprocessing`_ section above.
+Example output data is in the example/mindboggled/ directory downloaded in the `Preprocessing`_ section above.
-By default, output files are saved in $HOME/mindboggled/SUBJECT, where $HOME is the home directory and SUBJECT is usually the name of the subject.
+By default, output files are saved in $HOME/mindboggled/SUBJECT, where $HOME is the home directory and SUBJECT is a name representing the person's brain that has been scanned.
 Volume files are in `Nifti <http://nifti.nimh.nih.gov>`_ format, surface meshes in `VTK <http://www.vtk.org/>`_ format, and tables are comma-delimited.